artraskMSFT/Synapse-DW-Test-Telemetry/README.md

 ### All SQL Statements Should use a Label
 To aid in accurate capture of SQL run in your tests, the framework looks for statements in sys.dm_pdw_exec_requests which have a non-NULL label (session id and time range are also used).

 Therefore, by convention, every statement in your test cases should have a label using the T-SQL OPTION (LABEL = 'xxxxxx') clause.

+If desired, this assumption can be removed by commenting one line from the WHERE clause in one of the framework stored procedures (usp_logtestrun_end).